 1. Gloriously Green

 One of the first things you’ll notice in Singapore is how richly green and verdant the island nation is.
 Of course, the heat might actually be the very first thing you take into account.
-It’s very hot and humid!
-It hits you from the moment you leave the air-conditioned airport, to when you peel off your sweat-soaked attire in your welcomely cool hotel room.
+It is very hot and humid!
+It hits you from the moment you leave the air-conditioned airport, until you peel off your sweat-soaked attire in your welcomely cool hotel room.

-Stickiness aside however, the trees, plants, vines and flowers poking out all over the place are amazing and will make you feel like you’ve somehow returned to Eden.
+Stickiness aside however, the trees, plants, vines and flowers poking out all over the place are amazing!
+The multitude of flora will make you feel like you’ve somehow returned to Eden.
 If eden were simultaneously a city-state with over 5 million people.
 It’s a wonderful thing to witness. 🙂

 On top of all the urban green, Singapore also boasts an extensive and stunning Botanical Gardens.
-Located right in the city’s central district, it’s a veritable oasis.
-The gardens are gloriously green and majestic and filled with all kinds of spectacularly colorful flora.
+Located right in the city’s central district, it really is an oasis.
+The gardens are gloriously green and majestic, filled with all kinds of spectacularly colored flowers.

-The site also boasts an amazing children’s park, as well as a bunch of wandering animals (my son particularly enjoyed chasing around the roosters).
-We saw all kinds of cool and vividly-colored plants as we zigzagged through the many green-canopied walkways.
+The site also hosts an amazing children’s park, complete with a bunch of wandering animals (my son particularly enjoyed chasing around the roosters).
+We saw all kinds of cool and vividly-colored plants, as we zigzagged through the many green-canopied walkways.
 The shade kept us relatively fresh as we wandered the pathways.

-A clear reminder that trees really do provide a practical cooling effect.
+The green canopy was a clear reminder that trees really do provide a practical cooling effect.
 Along with the oxygen & aesthetics of course!
 Definitely well worth the maintenance.
 Indeed, the paths & roadways were constantly groomed by a whole army of landscapers!
-Throughout our entire trip we witnessed countless individuals working to keep the place pristine and alluring.
+Throughout our entire trip, we saw countless individuals working to keep the place pristine and alluring.

 2. Recognizing Water’s Importance

-Another key element of a sustainable city is of course water.
+Another key element of a sustainable city is of course, water.
 In that regard, Singapore has some amazing water management going on.
-With limited access to freshwater, the Singapore government has encouraged innovation and conservation.
-They famously recycle the toilet water, and even work to collect from the frequent rainfalls.
-Clearly, they have recognized water to be a highly precious resource.
-The government of Singapore is constantly working on ways to improve upon their management of it.
+With limited access to freshwater, the Singapore government has actively encouraged innovation and conservation.

 3. Moving Along